 Effects of Acquired Cerebral Palsy

 Cerebral palsy describes a spectrum of different motor impairments at varying severities caused by damage to the developing brain.
-As a result, individuals may experience a wide range of effects.
+As a result, individuals may experience a wide range of secondary effects.

 Common effects of cerebral palsy include: